The Servant-Girl at Emmaus

 Rallied every sinew to busyness,

-And sought out things to do, thought,
+And willing more to do, thought,

 'How can I serve those men again?'